 Heat flushed through Biah’s body.
 The scroll in his hand shook.
+“How could you?”
 His nostrils flared, and he bared his teeth in Jashub’s face.
-“How could you do such evil?
-You joined hands with that whore from Sidon and killed your neighbor, a man who never did you any harm.”
+“Joined hands with that whore from Sidon and killed your neighbor, a man who never did you any harm.”

 Biah pulled Jashub’s arms aside.
 He stood over him and let heavy breaths land in his face.
 “Who’d Shimron get for his two ‘helpers’?
 I’ll find out anyway, so tell me.”

 Jashub cowered under Biah’s chin.
 “You know Jeriel, that offside cousin of Rephaiah.”

 “He’s not the kind to do as he’s told.”

 “Shimron’s got stuff on him from two years back.”